rytsikau/ee.Yrewind/README.md

 ##### [**` -start=-[minutes] `**](#)
 ##### [**` -start=+[minutes] `**](#)

 This parameter specifies the point in time from which to save the stream.
 It's calculated relative to the moment the program was started (displayed in the first line).
-If the parameter is missing, program records ongoing livestream in real time; if stream is scheduled or finished, it will be downloaded from the beginning.
+If the parameter is missing, program saves ongoing livestream in real time, scheduled and finished - from the beginning.
+Depending on technical parameters of the livestream, start point may be shifted from the requested one by several seconds (in a larger direction).

 To download the time interval from 7:10AM to 8:10AM on July 15, 2020:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=20200715:0710